ivanearisty/obsidian/Classes + Uni/PDS/MiniProject/Mini Project.md

 	order_id varchar(255), -- unique identifier of the order.
     customer_id varchar(255), -- key to the customer dataset.
-Each order has a unique customer_id. order_status varchar(100), -- reference to the order status (delivered, shipped, etc. order_purchase_timestamp date, -- shows purchase timestamp in format: 2017-10-02 10:56:33.
+Each order has a unique customer_id. order_status varchar(100), -- reference to the order status (delivered, shipped, etc. order_purchase_timestamp datetime, -- shows purchase timestamp in format: 2017-10-02 10:56:33.
-    order_approved_at date, -- shows the payment approval timestam in format: 2017-10-02 10:56:33.
+    order_approved_at datetime, -- shows the payment approval timestam in format: 2017-10-02 10:56:33.
-    order_delivered_carrier_date date, -- shows the order posting timestamp.
-When it was handled to the logistic partner. order_delivered_custoemr_date date, -- shows the actual order delivery date to the customer. order_estimated_delivery_date date, -- shows the estimated delivery date that was informed to customer at the purchase moment. primary key (order_id), -- unique identifier
+    order_delivered_carrier_date datetime, -- shows the order posting timestamp.
+When it was handled to the logistic partner. order_delivered_custoemr_date datetime, -- shows the actual order delivery date to the customer. order_estimated_delivery_date datetime, -- shows the estimated delivery date that was informed to customer at the purchase moment. primary key (order_id), -- unique identifier
 	constraint fk_customer_id foreign key (customer_id) references olist_customers_dataset(customer_id)
 );